 - Briefly describe your experience, skills, accomplishments, goals and personal qualities.
-Tell a story to help them understand the context - Talk about your interest in the company and how you plan on making a positive contribution. - Discuss your educational qualifications; elaborate on the classes you took that are relevant to the position. - Relate specific experiences and how they have prepared you for this opportunity.
+Tell a story to help them understand the context. - Talk about your interest in the company and how you plan on making a positive contribution. - Discuss your educational qualifications; elaborate on the classes you took that are relevant to the position. - Relate specific experiences and how they have prepared you for this opportunity.

 What would your current manager say is your biggest area(s) of improvement?

-(An alternative to asking about weaknesses, but is asking for the same information)
+(An alternative to asking about weaknesses, but is asking for the same information).

-- Be specific, and honest - Avoid giving an area for improvement that is a primary function of the role - Avoid negative language (weakness vs. working to improve).
+- Be specific, and honest. - Avoid giving an area for improvement that is a primary function of the role. - Avoid negative language (weakness vs. working to improve). - Talk about the efforts you have already made to improve in this area.

-What do you see yourself doing in 5 years?
+What are your goals in the next 5 years?

-- Be able to articulate a vision for your future. - May include a career/education path, the environment you anticipate being in, - roles you would like to hold and contributions you would like to make. - Important to include how this opportunity/job fits in with your plan.
+- Be able to articulate a plan for your future. - May include a career/education path, the environment you anticipate being in, roles you would like to hold and contributions you would like to make. - Important to include how this opportunity/job aligns in with your plan.